run-llama/llama_index/docs/module_guides/evaluating/evaluating_with_llamadatasets.md

 robustness (that is, the level in which the system will work in unseen, new cases) of the system.

-To this end, we've included the `BaseLlamaDataset` (referred to as `LlamaDataset` for short) abstraction in our library.
+To this end, we've included the `LabelledRagDataset` abstraction in our library.
 Their core purpose is to facilitate the evaluations of systems on various datasets, by making these easy to create, easy to use, and widely available.

-The rest of this page focuses on a particular kind of `BaseLlamaDataset`, namely the `LabelledRagDataset`.
 This dataset consists of examples, where an example carries a `query`, a `reference_answer`, as well as `reference_contexts`.
 The main reason for using a `LabelledRagDataset` is then to test a RAG system's performance by first predicting a response to the given `query` and comparing that predicted